pryley/site-reviews/readme.txt

 = 3.0.2 (2018-12-21) =

-- Fixed PHP warning when calculating review counts due to reviews not having their review_type set correctly (possible due to incorrectly importing 3rd-party reviews).
+- Fixed PHP warning when calculating review counts due to reviews not having their review_type set correctly (possible due to incorrectly importing 3rd-party reviews)

 = 3.0.1 (2018-12-21) =